kdog1425/blog-posts/README.md

  Build a working implementation, using any combination of backend/frontend technologies and frameworks of your choosing.
 The API should take a page parameter and deliver pages of items with randomized content, each board item having the following basic structure:

 {

   "title": "<TITLE>",

    "blurb": "<BLURB>",

    "author": "<AUTHOR>",

    "thumbnail_url": "<URL>",

    "details_url": "<URL>"

 }

 You can design the UI to your liking. at the very least each board item should feature the thumbnail image (you can hardcode a single image file to be used for all items for the sake of this excercise), the post title, and the blurb field, truncated to display 32 words and featuring a "Read more" link using the "details_url" field.
 For this exercise, The backend should have 20 items per page and deliver at least 3 pages of data.

 ### How do I get set up? ###

-* Summary of set up *
+** Summary of set up **

-    bundle
+        bundle # install packages
-    rake db:migrate
+        rake db:migrate # build db
-    rails s
+        rails s # run local server

-visit localhost:3000 in browser
+then, if all went well, visit localhost:3000 in browser.

-* Configuration *
+** Configuration **

 See 'config' folder

-* Dependencies *
+** Dependencies **

 See Gemfile

-* How to run tests *
+** How to run tests **

     rake test

-I put in one functional test, and a few other testing ideas for an app with a bit more functianality in the commenting below it.
+Note: I put in one functional test, and a few other testing ideas for an app with a bit more functianality in the commenting below it.

 ### Who do I talk to? ###
 khenprice@gmail.com